talhawish/Laravel-Cache-User-To-Avoid-Extra-Query-Each-Request/README.md

 ### Step 3: Override the Auth Provider

-Modify your main service provider or `AuthServiceProvider` to use the cached user provider instead of the default one:
+Modify your AppServiceProvider or `AuthServiceProvider` to use the cached user provider instead of the default one:

 ```php
 Auth::provider('cached', function ($app, array $config) {